dpedwards/java-blockchain/README.md

 For detailed instructions on how to configure, customize, add/migrate content, and more read the [project`s documentation](https://github.com/dpedwards/java-blockchain/docs/quick-start-guide/).

 ---

-## Contributing

-Having trouble working with the project?
-Found a typo in the documentation?
-Interested in adding a feature or [fixing a bug](https://github.com/dpedwards/java-blockchain/issues)?
-Then by all means [submit an issue](https://github.com/dpedwards/java-blockchain/issues/new) or [pull request](https://help.github.com/articles/using-pull-requests/).
-If this is your first pull request, it may be helpful to read up on the [GitHub Flow](https://guides.github.com/introduction/flow/) first.

 ### Pull Requests